intake24/intake24/apps/docs/admin/user/profile.md

 Optionally, [Duo Security](https://duo.com) can be used as a multi-factor authentication provider.
 Intake24 supports [Universal Prompt](https://duo.com/docs/duoweb) authentication method.

-Please check that relevant intake24 instance has this option available, configured and that user is enrolled in Duo Security.
+Check that relevant intake24 instance has this option available, configured and that user is enrolled in Duo Security.

 :::tip To set up Duo Security as a multi-factor authentication provider: